logicalclocks/hops-docs/docs/hopsml/experiment.rst

 Differential Evolution
 ----------------------

 In evolutionary computation, differential evolution (DE) is a method that optimizes a problem by iteratively trying to improve a candidate solution with regard to a given measure of quality.
-A neural network can be thought of as an optimization problem, given a set of hyperparameters and a lower and uppper bound for each hyperparameter value there should be a configuration for which the `quality` (accuracy on the testing set) is highest.
+A neural network can be thought of as an optimization problem, given a set of hyperparameters and a lower and upper bound for each hyperparameter value there should be a configuration for which the `quality` (accuracy on the testing set) is highest.

 In HopsML, we support differential evolution, and a search space for each hyperparameter needs to be defined.
 To define the search space, simply create a dictionary with the keys matching the arguments of your wrapper function, and a list with two values corresponding to the lower and upper bound of the search space.
 Compared to grid search, a metric needs to be returned by your code that will correspond to the fitness value of your configuration.
 You can then specify the direction to optimize, 'min' or 'max'.